-PREREQUISITE: French Intermediate B or department approval
+PREREQUISITE: French III (Intermediate B) or teacher recommendation

 LATIN - PRINCIPLES

 This course is an introduction to the fundamentals of classical Latin, emphasizing grammar, reading comprehension, vocabulary, and English derivatives.
 Grammar topics include all verb tenses in both the active and passive voices, three declensions of nouns, the uses of six cases, adjective modification, and adverb formation.
 In addition, opportunities are offered to pursue individual interests in various aspects of culture and history.